Holistic Editing

 There are a few spots within the pattern to update or check that they are still correct:

-• Length (Customary and Metric) to Work Foot
+• Length (Imperial and metric) to work foot

-• Number of Rounds and Length (Customary and Metric) to Work Toe
+• Number of rounds and length (Imperial and metric) to work toe

 At times, making changes to a design can affect estimates of yarn quantities, charts, stitch counts in other areas of the garment, and more.